basecs101/core-java-concepts/README.md

   - Java Runtime Environment `JRE`
   - Java Virtual Machine `JVM`
 - Java Source code(.java file) and ByteCode(.class file)
+- What is classpath and how to set it.
 - Number System
   - Binary, Decimal, Octal and Hexadecimal
   - Conversion from binary to decimal and vice-versa